Ditectrev/DP-203/README.md

 - [ ] Azure IoT Hub
 - [ ] Azure Event Hubs

-### Topic 3, Mix Questions You have an Azure Data Lake Storage account that has a virtual network service endpoint configured.
+### You have an Azure Data Lake Storage account that has a virtual network service endpoint configured.
 You plan to use Azure Data Factory to extract data from the Data Lake Storage account.
 The data will then be loaded to a data warehouse in Azure Synapse Analytics by using PolyBase.
 Which authentication method should you use to access Data Lake Storage?

 - [ ] shared access key authentication
 - [x] managed identity authentication